 This is a list of things that I try to keep in my mind when I program.

 Computers do exactly what we tell them to do.
-I really wanted to blame the computer(well, I did), but 99% of the time, it was my fault.
+I’ve felt the urge to blame my computer, but 99% of the time, it was my fault.
 There is always a reason why it doesn’t work, and that is because you failed to program properly.

 Programming is intimidating.
 You will want to get emotional and swear a lot.
-But do NOT do it because it is gonna make your mind narrow.
-It will just slow down the process of problem-solving.
+But don’t.
+It is gonna make your mind narrow.
+It will slow down the process of problem-solving.
 Instead, be curious.
 Ask “Wooooow, what is this?
-Why is this happening?” with a sense of wonder.
+Why is this happening?” with a sense of wonder. :)

 If you get stuck, ask yourself “How can I do this differently?”.
 Look for alternative ways to get the same result.
 Usually, there are several ways to program.
 Some people might argue that we should choose the most elegant way, but if you were a beginner, start with making it work.
 Worry about the elegance later.

 You might hate all the error messages, but it is good that we know there is an error.
 Otherwise, we don’t even know that there is a problem.